Rush Limbaugh and the final hour of Broadcast Excellence today.

 I'll have to go get that today.

-He is one of the foremost national security reporters, one of the last remaining investigative reporters in Washington dealing with the Pentagon and uh national security matters.
+And I'm just trying to find anyone that is one of the foremost national security reporters and one of the last remaining investigative reporters in Washington dealing with the Pentagon and national security matters.

-Look, I'm glad you call Gray.
+Look, I'm glad you called Gray.

-I got a brief timeout here.
+I got a brief time out here.

-Whatever you want to talk about, a okay.
+Whatever you want to talk about, A-O-K.

 All right, folks.

-Look, we we have to get a grip.
+Look, we have to get a grip.

 We have to get a grip out there.

-We survived Lyndon Johnson and the Great Society and the war on poverty.
+We survived Lyndon Johnson and the great society and the war on poverty.

 I mean, we're still paying for it, and it didn't work, and it's destroyed a whole lot of people's lives in this country, but we're still here, and we're still progressing, and we're still improving our lives, and we will still be able to do so.